-Our business is fundamentally dependent upon the availability and adoption of tax-advantaged health savings accounts and other CDBs by consumers and employers.
-Any diminution in, elimination of, or change in the availability of tax benefits or use of these accounts would materially adversely affect our results of operations, financial condition, business, and prospects.
+Any diminution in, elimination of, or change in the availability of tax benefits for HSAs and other CDBs, or in the use of these accounts, would materially adversely affect us.

 Substantially all of our revenue is earned from tax-advantaged HSAs and other CDBs.
 Based on our experience with our customers, we believe that many consumers are not familiar with, or do not fully appreciate, the tax-advantaged benefits of HSAs and other CDBs.
-If employers reduce or cease to offer HSAs or other CDB programs, the tax benefits for these accounts are reduced or eliminated, or the rate of adoption of these accounts decreases, our results of operations, financial condition, business, and prospects would be materially and adversely affected.
+If employers reduce or cease to offer HSAs or other CDB programs, if the tax benefits for these accounts are reduced or eliminated, or if the rate of adoption of these accounts decreases, our results of operations, financial condition, business, and prospects would be materially and adversely affected.

-Our industry is rapidly evolving and undergoing significant technological change.
-If we are not successful in adapting to the evolving environment and promoting and improving the benefits of our technology platforms, our growth may be limited, and our business may be adversely affected.
+If we are not successful in adapting to our rapidly evolving industry, our growth may be limited, and our business may be adversely affected.

 The market for our products and services is subject to rapid and significant change and competition.
-The market for technology-enabled services that empower consumers of HSAs and other CDBs is characterized by rapid technological change, new product and service introductions, evolving industry standards, changing customer needs, existing competition, and the entrance of non-traditional competitors.
+The market for administration of HSAs and other CDBs is characterized by rapid technological change, new product and service introductions, evolving industry standards, changing customer needs, existing competition, and the entrance of non-traditional competitors.
 In addition, there may be a limited-time opportunity to achieve and maintain a significant share of this market due in part to our rapidly evolving industry and the substantial resources available to our existing and potential competitors.
-It is uncertain whether our market will achieve and sustain high levels of demand and market adoption.
 In order to remain competitive, we are continually involved in a number of projects to develop new services or compete with these new market entrants.
-These projects carry risks, such as cost overruns, delays in delivery, performance problems, and lack of acceptance by our customers.
+These projects carry risks, such as cost overruns, delays in delivery, performance problems, and lack of acceptance by our Clients, Network Partners and members.

-Our success depends to a substantial extent on the willingness of consumers to increase their use of technology platforms to manage their saving and spending through HSAs and other CDBs, the ability of our platforms to increase consumer engagement, and our ability to demonstrate the value of our platforms to our existing customers and potential customers.
-If our existing customers do not recognize or acknowledge the benefits of our platforms or our platforms do not drive consumer engagement, then the market for our products and services might develop more slowly than we expect, which could adversely affect our operating results.
-In addition, we have limited insight into trends that might develop and affect our business.
-We might make errors in predicting and reacting to relevant business, legal, and regulatory trends, which could harm our business.
+Our success depends to a substantial extent on the willingness of consumers to increase their use of HSAs and other CDBs, our ability to increase engagement, and our ability to demonstrate the value of our services to our existing and potential Clients, Network Partners and members.
+If our existing Clients, Network Partners and members do not recognize or acknowledge the benefits of our services or we do not drive engagement, then the market for our services might develop more slowly than we expect, which could adversely affect our operating results.

+In addition, we have limited insight into industry or broader trends that might develop and affect our business.
+As such, we might make errors in predicting and reacting to relevant business, legal, and regulatory trends, which could harm our business.
 If any of these events occur, it could materially adversely affect our business, financial condition or results of operations.